fluree/to-do-lists-generator/README.md

 The next subquery pulls related data from the `assignee` collection, since the `assignedTo` predicate in the `task` collection is a reference predicate to the `assignee` collection.

 Another way of thinking about the predicate type of `ref` are as `joins` in a relational DBs, but the ability to join is a property set to predicates (in Fluree) as displayed in the predicate schema above.

+#### Transacting and updating data

+The next set of functionality will cover are the areas where transactions are eing